akononovicius/physRisk-content-repository/articles/2020/compartmental-voter-model-finite-capacity.md

 Image_url: uploads/2020/cvm-caps.png

-In the [last post]({filename}/articles/2020/compartmental-voter-model.md) we have introduce you to the compartmental voter model [cite id="Kononovicius2019Comp"].
+In the [last post]({filename}/articles/2020/compartmental-voter-model.md) we have introduced you to the compartmental voter model [cite id="Kononovicius2019Comp"].
 While we have introduced the concept of capacity and allowed for a brief exploration of it, this time we dig slightly deeper into this topic.<!--more-->